-This signature is typically reserved for settings in which there is limited space and the preferred horizontal signature would be less legible.
-This signature is considered equivalent to the formal unit logo and the marketing unit logo.
-USAGE: Schools/Colleges: Official name of School/College, Degree-Granting Programs, Centers, and Internal Administrative Departments.
-Administrative Offices: Institutes, Offices, Divisions, Units.
+This log is typically reserved for settings in which there is limited space and the preferred horizontal logo would be less legible.
+This signature may mimic the hierarchy of the formal unit logo or the familiarity of the marketing unit logo.